kuzzleio/sdk-csharp/doc/1/controllers/bulk/import-async/index.md

 ## Return

-An object containing information about the import status for each document.
+A JObject containing information about the import status for each document.

 | Property | Type              | Description                                                                                |
 | -------- | ----------------- | ------------------------------------------------------------------------------------------ |